Apache ActiveMQ

 Kubernetes Secrets, Docker secrets, cloud secret managers, and deployment vaults

-broker configs, Docker Compose files, tests, and committed examples
+Broker configs, Docker Compose files, tests, examples, and deployment repositories

-broker authentication failures, startup logs, and CI output
+Broker authentication failures, startup logs, debug traces, and CI output

 Notes